PwC HQ Tower fast facts

 - The PwC Tower is designed by LYT Architecture and was constructed in phases due to the unique twist design of the structure.
 It gently twists through in its height to frame the grand urban park, which forms the green heart of Waterfall City.

 - The PwC HQ building is designed to conform to the internationally recognised LEED (Leadership in Energy and Environmental Design) silver standard.
 LEED is a set of rating systems for the design, construction, operation, and maintenance of green buildings, homes and neighborhoods.

 - Guy Steenekamp, a director at LYT Architecture explains: “The brief for the PwC Tower at Waterfall City called for an iconic building form that would be unique to the development and which would mark the property as a new top tier destination for business.”

-- The height of the new PwC Tower and the fact that it is situated on a high point in Waterfall City will make it the tallest structure on the corridor between the Sandton and Pretoria/Tshwane CBDs.
-The PwC Tower will be visible from almost anywhere within a 30km radius.
+- The height of the PwC Tower and the fact that it is situated on a high point in Waterfall City makes it the tallest structure on the corridor between the Sandton and Pretoria/Tshwane CBDs.
+The PwC Tower is visible from almost anywhere within a 30km radius.